MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/entry.md

 ms.technology: xamarin-forms
 author: davidbritch
 ms.author: dabritch
-ms.date: 07/16/2018
+ms.date: 07/27/2018
 ---

 # Xamarin.Forms Entry

 _Single-line text or password input_

-The Xamarin.Forms `Entry` is used for single-line text input.
-The `Entry`, like the `Editor` view, supports multiple keyboard types.
+The Xamarin.Forms [`Entry`](xref:Xamarin.Forms.Entry) is used for single-line text input.
+The `Entry`, like the [`Editor`](xref:Xamarin.Forms.Editor) view, supports multiple keyboard types.
 Additionally, the `Entry` can be used as a password field.

 ## Display Customization

 ### Setting and Reading Text

-The `Entry`, like other text-presenting views, exposes the `Text` property.
+The `Entry`, like other text-presenting views, exposes the [`Text`](xref:Xamarin.Forms.Entry.Text) property.
 This property can be used to set and read the text presented by the `Entry`.
 The following example demonstrates setting the `Text` property in XAML:

 ```xaml
 <Entry Text="I am an Entry" />